lakinsimmerman/Dietary-Food-Recall/README.md

 To begin the food recall, ask the client to be as accurate and honest as possible.

 ## Step 2 ##
 Since breakfast is typically the first meal of the day, begin by asking for a breakfast recall.
+Here we want to know information such as what food was eaten, how much was eaten, how it was prepared, and how it was served.

-Doing this includes:
+Doing this includes the following questions:

 >What time did you eat your first item of food today?
 (Record in chart)